Hey, I have another photo for you from last weekend:

-Perform 1 set of 5 reps with a 3-5 second hold at the end position.
+Perform one set of 5 reps with a 3- to 5-second hold at the end.
 In terms of the intensity, we sure we are engaging the muscles in the shoulder blade area.
 Remember not to change the position of the shoulder when leaning on the ball.

-Perform 1 set of 5 reps with a 1-2 second hold, in a smooth controlled movement, with a good stop at the top position.
+Perform one set of 5 reps in a smooth, controlled movement with a 1- to 2-second hold at the top.
 In terms of intensity, we want those muscles around the shoulder blade to work.

-Give these three exercises a go if you notice that your shoulder blade is winging when you do push ups.
-They will definitely help you out.
+Give these three exercises a go if you notice that your shoulder blade is winging when you do pushups.
+They will help you out.